Physical Therapy Guide to Athletic Pubalgia — Core Muscle Injury

 Strengthening.
 Your physical therapist will teach you targeted hip and core strengthening exercises that do not aggravate your injury once you are having less pain.

 Manual therapy.
 Your physical therapist may perform hands-on (manual) therapy to stretch and mobilize affected soft tissue and joints based on your evaluation.
 Hands-on therapy can improve your hip-joint mobility and range of motion, decrease muscle pain, and improve flexibility.

 Return-to-sport drills.
 Once you can progress without pain, your physical therapist will slowly add movements specific to your sport or activity to your treatment program.
 For example, you may return to running and light sport-related drills to prepare your body for the full stress of participation in your sport.

 Can This Injury or Condition Be Prevented?

-- Abdominal and core stabilization exercises
+- Abdominal and core strengthening exercises.

-- Exercises to strengthen the hip adductor muscle
+- Exercises to strengthen the hip muscles.

 What Kind of Physical Therapist Do I Need?

 All physical therapists are prepared through education and experience to treat core muscle injuries.
 However, you may want to consider: